 #50 - Ruslan Fedotenko wore this as a rookie before switching to his more familiar #26.
 I have no idea how many games he wore it for, and it would take a lot of work to find out.
-Let’s just give it to him and hope that German Rubtsov turns into something, though he probably wouldn’t keep this number if he sticks as a regular NHLer.
+Let’s just give it to him.
+It's sad that German Rubtsov couldn't do anything.

-#49 - Joel Farabee has it now, and maybe he turns into something special.
-But we need to go with Brian Savage.
+#49 - Joel Farabee didn't wear it long enough, so we need to go with Brian Savage.
 Just kidding.
 It’s Michael Leighton.
 For better or worse, he carved out a unique place in Flyers history.